-When a worker fails to report to work for more than seven days without a justifiable reason, this is referred to as absconding.
-Employers in the UAE can file absconding cases against their employees with the ministry of labor’s local offices, but they must meet certain criteria first.
+When an employee fails to report to work for more than seven days without a justifiable reason, it is referred to as absconding.
+Employers have the option to file absconding cases in the UAE against such employees with the local offices of the Ministry of Labor.
+However, specific criteria must be met before taking such action.

-The conditions ministry will not accept absconding complaints.
+When the ministry does not accept absconding complaints?

-3. Other Legitimate Reasons: If the worker is absent for legitimate reasons.
+3. Other Legitimate Reasons: If the worker is absent for valid and legitimate reasons.

-6. Pending Employee Case: If the worker has filed a case against the employer, which is still pending, but the employer files an absconding case, the Ministry will not accept it.
+6. Pending Employee Case: If the worker has filed a case against the employer, and it is still pending, but the employer files an absconding case, the Ministry will not accept it.

 What not to do in an absconding case in the UAE?

-Okay, let’s get to the point: how does someone know if he or she has an absconding case in the UAE, and what are obligations if they have only fled from work and have not committed any other legal offenses in the country.
+Okay, let’s get to the point: how does someone know if he or she has an absconding case in the UAE, and what are the obligations if they have only fled from work and have not committed any other legal offenses in the country?
 Learn More Click Here.

 When will remove the absconding case, UAE?